leszko/npm/README.md

 ## Features Summary

-* Retrieving the dependency tree using the external service (npmjs.com)[npmjs.com]
+* Retrieving the dependency tree using an external service ([npmjs.com](npmjs.com))
-* Caching of the already fetched packages
+* Caching of external service calls
-* Asynchronous execution of the external service REST calls
+* Asynchronous execution external service calls
-* Scalability of the web service (together with the shared scalable cache provided by Hazelcast)
+* Scalability (together with the distributed caching layer provided by Hazelcast)
-* Monitoring and Management provided by the standard Spring Boot Actuator
+* Monitoring and management provided by the standard Spring Boot Actuator

 ## Further Improvements

-* Better dependency version resolution (to cover all scenarios from [here](<https://docs.npmjs.com/files/package.json#dependencies))
+* Better dependency version resolution (to cover all scenarios from [here](https://docs.npmjs.com/files/package.json#dependencies))
-* NPM package cycle detection
+* Cycle dependencies detection
-* Error handling (to not expose the internal exceptions and return the proper HTTP error codes and messages)
+* Error handling (to not expose internal exceptions and return HTTP error codes and messages)
-* Retries for the external service calls
+* Retries for external service calls
-* Metrics to the monitoring
+* Metrics for better monitoring
-* Model for cache entries and the custom serialization (to enable rolling upgrade without loosing cache values)
+* Dedicated model for the caching layer (to enable rolling upgrade without loosing cache values)
 * Cache persistence